Drumsin/aoe4-generated-map-debugger/README.md

 In your editor code, define `worldPlayerCount` and `playerTeams = {}` before any player related functions. e.g. `SetUpTeams()`, `CreateTeamMappingTable()`, `PlacePlayerStartsRing()`, `PlacePlayerStartsDivided()`

-This example below is testing with 6 players, 3 teams and is defined before any player functions.
+This example below is testing with 6 players, 3 teams, and is defined before any player functions.

 ```
 worldPlayerCount = 6